ShanShilin/ShanShilin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Shilin Shan is a Ph.D. candidate at [Nanyang Technological University](https://www.ntu.edu.sg).
-His research interests include robotic manipulation and dynamics identification, empowered by deep learning, supervised by Prof. Quang-Cuong Pham and Prof. Domenico Campolo.
-Shilin holds a Bachelor’s degree from Nanyang Technological University.
+Shilin Shan is a Ph.D. candidate at [Nanyang Technological University](https://www.ntu.edu.sg), specializing in robotic manipulation, dynamics modeling, and physical human-robot interaction with a focus on deep learning.
+He is supervised by Prof. Quang-Cuong Pham and Prof. Domenico Campolo.

-Shilin obtained his bachelor degree (2021) from NTU, School of Mechanical and Areospace Engineering
+Shilin earned his Bachelor's degree from Nanyang Technological University (2021) with Highest Distinction.

 [Email](mailto:SHILIN001@e.ntu.edu.sg)
 [LinkedIn](https://www.linkedin.com/in/shilin-shan-99475a17b/)